erdogant/PhotoSenseAI/docs/source/Terms and Conditions.rst

 This can lead to slower processing times and longer waits for tasks to complete, especially when handling complex operations or large datasets.

-PhotoSense AI uses user-defined filters, smart caching, various viewing resolution among othersfor speed improvements.
+PhotoSense AI uses user-defined filters, smart caching, and various viewing resolutions, among others, for speed improvements.
 While these trade-offs ensure that sensitive user data remains private and secure, they may impact the efficiency of workflows for users with extensive photo collections.

-If a session is Accidentally destroyed by for example a website time-out, all data needs to be processed again.
-It is therefore adviced to limit the number of photos to be processed.
-Think of a maximum of 300 photos (each ~2Mb in size) per session.
-I did experiment with ~500 Iphone photos (sized between 0.5-2Mb) and could process the photos within a couple of minutes.
+If a session is accidentally destroyed by, for example, a website time-out, all data needs to be processed again.
+It is therefore advised to limit the number of photos to be processed.
+Think of a maximum of 300 photos (each ~2MB in size) per session.
+I did experiment with ~500 iPhone photos (sized between 0.5-2MB) and could process the photos within a couple of minutes.

 Balancing between privacy and performance remains a key consideration, with ongoing efforts to optimize processing efficiency while maintaining the highest standards of data protection.